Fordham Law School

 Part-Time Evening Program Course Offerings

-• Evening program courses are taken over four years with classes held Monday to Thursday evenings (with optional Saturday classes available after the first year).
-Fordham now also offers hybrid courses that alternate between online and in-person meetings to meet the needs of working students and/or those with family obligations.
+• Evening program courses are taken over four years with classes held Monday to Thursday evenings (with optional Saturday classes available after the first three semesters).
+Fordham also offers hybrid courses that alternate between online and in-person meetings to meet the needs of working students and/or those with family obligations.

 Required first- or second-year courses